trapexit/mergerfs/README.md

 #### rm: fts_read failed: No such file or directory

-NOTE: This is only relevant to mergerfs versions at or below v2.25.x and should not occur in more recent versions.
-See the notes on `unlink`.
+Please update.
+This is only happened to mergerfs versions at or below v2.25.x and will not occur in more recent versions.

-Not *really* a bug.
-The FUSE library will move files when asked to delete them as a way to deal with certain edge cases and then later delete that file when its clear the file is no longer needed.
-This however can lead to two issues.
-One is that these hidden files are noticed by `rm -rf` or `find` when scanning directories and they may try to remove them and they might have disappeared already.
-There is nothing *wrong* about this happening but it can be annoying.
-The second issue is that a directory might not be able to removed on account of the hidden file being still there.

-Using the **hard_remove** option will make it so these temporary files are not used and files are deleted immediately.
-That has a side effect however.
-Files which are unlinked and then they are still used (in certain forms) will result in an error (ENOENT).

 # FAQ